 Consequently, over the next five years, there is a continued need for a greater supply of housing that is affordable for low-to-moderate income City residents.
-Therefore, a main emphasis of the 2013-2017 Consolidated Plan is to increase affordable housing opportunities for Extremely Low and Very Low Income populations using a variety of program interventions such as: providing rental assistance, supporting the development of rental units, continuing down payment, counseling and training for low-income homebuyers, and providing support services for low-income homeowners, including refinancing, foreclosure prevention and home repair.
+The goals outlined in the Strategic Plan section of this Consolidated Plan reflect a focus on increasing affordable housing opportunities for Extremely Low and Very Low Income populations using a variety of program interventions such as: providing rental assistance, supporting the development of rental units, continuing down payment, counseling and training for low-income homebuyers, and providing support services for low-income homeowners, including refinancing, foreclosure prevention and home repair.